 The Kiinde warmer shuts off as it reaches 80F and then continues to warm gradually reaching no higher than body temperature when you follow the manufacturer's instructions.
 However, if you ignore the instructions and turn it to maximum and leave it running, the Kiinde will overheat bottle contents reaching 120F after 12 minutes.
 This temperature is both over the recommended temp for feeding and significantly over the 104F temperature when nutrients in breastmilk begin to degrade.

 Ease of Use

-During the warming cycle, the chamber fills with warm, circulating water via an internal convection pump.
-In the end, just before it automatically shuts off, water retracts back down into the reservoir.
-If you need to heat another bottle, you can start the unit up right away, just be sure to reduce the time by 30 seconds.
+During warming, the chamber fills with warm, circulating water via an internal convection pump.
+In the end, just before it automatically shuts off, the water retracts back into the reservoir.
+To heat another bottle, you can start the unit right away, just be sure to reduce the heating time by 30 seconds.

 Ease of Cleaning

 The Kozii has somewhat involved cleaning instructions earning a 6 of 10.
 Because this unit has a hidden reservoir, it is important to follow the cleaning instructions to avoid mold growth and hard mineral build-up inside.
 The overall instructions are detailed, and you'll need the manual for regular referencing.